-ANNUAL REPORT The Corporation's 2005 Annual Report on Form 10-K (the "Annual Report") which is not part of the proxy soliciting and returning the Annual Meeting Proxy Card ("Proxy Card") sent to you.
+It is important that your shares be represented and voted at the Annual Meeting.
+You can vote your shares by completing and returning the Annual Meeting Proxy Card ("Proxy Card") sent to you.
 Stockholders can also vote their shares over the internet or by telephone.
 Instructions for internet and telephone voting are printed on the Proxy Card.